Why is My Rose Wilting? (Revive Wilting Roses)

-The most common reason for roses wilting is because the soil is too dry, due to underwatering or the soil drains too quickly and does not retain enough moisture.
+The most common reason roses wilt is that the soil is too dry due to underwatering or the soil drains too quickly and does not retain enough moisture.
 Roses require the soil to be consistently moist around the roots in the growing season to uptake enough moisture to prevent wilting leaves.

 Keep reading to learn why your rose is wilting and how to implement the solutions to revive it…